LEARN

 Where Overstretching Is Most Common

 People are most likely to overdo it with their hamstrings.
-“I find that a lot of folks who come in with pain in the back of their thigh automatically assume that their hamstring is tight, and they do tons of static forward folds,” she says.
+Many people who come in with pain in the back of their thigh automatically assume that their hamstring is tight, and do tons of static forward folds.

-But that pain could stem from the back or the sciatic nerve, in which she says stretching could worsen the problem.
+But that pain could stem from the back or the sciatic nerve, in which case stretching could worsen the problem.

 Hamstring Overstretch

-Dr. Mehta adds that it’s easy to overstretch the hamstrings because they’re bigger muscles, so you can push them further.
-But, she adds, “As an orthopedic surgeon, I'm coaching my patients to pay attention to the smaller muscles, like the rotator cuff.”
-Those smaller muscles are more likely to get overlooked and need attention.
+It's easy to overstretch the hamstrings because they're bigger muscles, so you can push them further.
+It's worth paying just as much attention to the smaller muscles, like the rotator cuff, since they're more likely to get overlooked and need attention.

 Symptoms of Overstretching